The Ladins have always called it this, from the time when there were a few mud tracks and no ski-lifts.

 Nowadays the name still means the circuit around the Sella massif but it has also come to indicate what amounts to a sort of merry-go-round for skiers, the only one of its kind, a series of ski-lifts and downhill runs, all linked to one another and set against a background of woods, rocky peaks and expanses of snow that is no exaggeration to call extraordinary.

-Sassolungo from the Passo Sella
+Sassolungo from the Passo Sella in winter

 The length of the circuit, including both, ski lifts and ski runs, is a little less than 40 km and it is an easy route to ski along.

 For the Sellaronda ski tour you need the Dolomiti Superski ski pass.

 But, because it is high up in the Dolomiti mountains, you need to check the weather forecast in order to avoid running into snowfalls or high winds which can turn what is supposed to be an enjoyable day out into an unpleasant and risky enterprise, with the danger of getting stranded.
 Any skier interested in doing the Sellaronda must be fit, even if the runs themselves are of middling difficulty rather than advances.

 The time spent on ski lifts is about two hours altogether, without counting the time spent queuing for them or having a break in one of the many refuges dotted along the circuit.